rmae#

 Calculate the relative Mean Absolute Error (rMAE) using percentiles for range calculation.

-The rMAE normalizes the Mean Absolute Error by the range of true values, making it scale-invariant and suitable for comparing errors across different datasets or time periods.
+The rMAE normalizes the Mean Absolute Error by default by the range of true values, making it scale-invariant and suitable for comparing errors across different datasets or time periods.
+If norm_value is provided, it will be used directly for normalization instead of calculating the range from quantiles.
+This can be useful for consistent normalization across multiple evaluations.

 Parameters: